 5. Kurgo Loft Jacket Reversible Dog Winter Vest

 This stylish and reversible dog vest is lightweight and flexible, ideal for the active outdoor dog.
 Made from rugged ripstop nylon that won't make your dog itchy, and stuffed with Polytech fill, it's water-resistant and durable.
 Since the jacket only covers your dog's torso, it's probably ideal for dogs living in chilly climates without heavy snowfall, but it's certainly enough coverage to keep your dog warm in cool temperatures without overheating.
 It's easy to slip on and off and features reflective piping for low-light visibility.
-The vest is available in sizes X-Small through X-Large.
+The vest is available in sizes extra-small through extra-large and comes in eight different colors and patterns.

 While they're not winter coats or dog boots, these other items are also good to have on hand: